SUNSET OF FURMANKIND

 “Kristen,” the nurse said gently, “it’s time to decide.”

 “Uhm…” the botanist began.
 She swallowed and glanced briefly over at Jon before she finally worked up the courage to respond.
 “I’m going be a mountain lion, too,” she said quietly.

-Jenni's eyes widened in mild surprise, but Dante suddenly grinned and laughed aloud.
+Jenni’s eyes widened in mild surprise, but Dante suddenly grinned and laughed aloud.
 “I should have seen that coming!” he exclaimed in delight.
-Almost as one, Jenni, Dante and Marcy looked over to Jon, and the look on his face was one of disbelief.
+Almost as one, Jenni, Dante and Marcy looked over to see the look of abject disbelief on Jon’s face.

 Kristen retained her look of embarrassment and nervously entwined her fingers within her long black hair.
 “Last night when I was scared,” she reminded him, “you promised to help see me through this.
 We both promised to help one another when we hit rough waters.”

 “Yes, that’s true,” Jon replied, “but you don’t have to become the same —”

 “The best way you and I can help one another is if we are both of the same anthro species,” she interrupted with a voice stronger in determination.
 She looked over at Marcy.
 “I stand by my decision.
 Mountain lion.”

 “Mountain lion it is,” the nurse remarked.
 She looked around the small group and held up her pink computer tablet in one hand.
 “Any last minute changes?” she asked.
 Kristen avoided the imploring look that Jon gave her, but no one else spoke up.
 “Okay, then,” said the nurse.
 “One spotted leopard, one white tiger, and two mountain lions.”

 Jon swallowed hard in disbelief.
 Kristen obviously did not realize what she had just done to him, but with Marcy and the doctor present, he could not say anything.